htcondor/htmap/docs/source/recipes/docker-image-cookbook.rst

     and `make an account on Docker Hub <https://hub.docker.com/>`_.

-Let's pretend that there's a package called ``foobar`` that your Python code depends on, but isn't part of the Anaconda distribution.
+Let's pretend that there's a package called ``foobar`` that your Python function depends on, but isn't part of the Anaconda distribution.
 You will need to write your own Dockerfile to include this package in your Docker image.

 Docker images are built in **layers**.
 You always start a Dockerfile by stating which existing Docker image you'd like to use as your base layer.
 A good choice is the same Anaconda image that HTMap uses as the default, which comes with both the ``conda`` package manager and the standard ``pip``.
 Create a file named ``Dockerfile`` and write this into it:

 .. code-block:: docker